SpongePowered/SpongeDocs/source/contributing/implementation/git-implementation.rst

 versioning model here: :doc:`../versioning`

 Additionally we require that you ensure the module will compile with ``gradle compileJava``.
 This will run a simple build of the source files.
-When finished successfully, you can PR your changes to the SpongeAPI repo.
+When finished successfully, you can PR your changes to SpongeAPI repo.

 Developing the Implementation